-Dr. Saleh: For me, designing, wheth-In an interview with Voices of Darfur, er accessories or clothes, started as a hobby more than 20 years ago.
+Dr. Saleh: For me, designing, whether accessories or clothes, started as a hobby more than 20 years ago.
 When it comes to shoes and handbags, I first draw the item incorporating all design details and colours.
 Once this is done, I determine the appropriate material to be used, such as leather, suede or satin.
 Following this, I implement the initial drawing of the design onto the chosen fabric or material and take it to a shoemaker who does the assembling and pasting under my supervision and guidance.